Stacktical/stacktical.github.io/_posts/2022-03-01-stacktical-dsla-protocol-metaverse-inaugural-nft-mint-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 | **Supply** | 417 |
 | **Easter Egg** | 417 is the HTTP error code for **Expectation Failed**: "The expectation given in an Expect request-header field could not be met by this server." |

+> Wildfire Fields has fertile volcanic soil for growing crops, but is in constant danger from fires and volcanic flows.
+The Outpost harvests geothermal energy to pull water from deep wells and run an irrigation system that protects and support crops.